Jays beat Rays to knot season-ending series | Devdiscourse

 Teoscar Hernandez homered, right-hander Trent Thornton struck out eight in five scoreless innings, and the Toronto Blue Jays defeated the visiting Tampa Bay Rays 4-1 Saturday afternoon.
-The Rays (96-65) already had clinched an American League wild-card berth with their win over the Blue Jays (66-95) on Friday and will play the Oakland Athletics on Wednesday with the site to be determined.
+The Rays (96-65) already had clinched an American League wild-card berth with their win over the Blue Jays (66-95) on Friday, but Saturday's loss, combined with the Oakland Athletics' win over Seattle on Saturday night, means the Rays will have to travel to Oakland for the AL wild-card game Wednesday.

 The Rays and Blue Jays have split the first two games of the three-game series.
 The Rays lead the season series 13-5.
 Thornton (6-9) allowed one hit and four walks, and Ken Giles pitched a perfect ninth with one strikeout for his 23rd save.